Marshall vs. Florida International College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Marshall and its opponents have combined for 65.5 points just two times this year.
+- Marshall and its opponents have scored at least 64.5 points only twice this season.

-- Florida International has combined with its opponents to score more than 65.5 points in three of six games this season.
+- Florida International's games have gone over 64.5 points in three of six chances this season.

-- Saturday's total is two points higher than the combined 63.5 PPG average of the two teams.
+- Saturday's over/under is one point higher than the combined 63.5 PPG average of the two teams.

-- These two squads combine to allow 59 points per game, 6.5 fewer than this contest's over/under.
+- The 59 combined points per game that these two squads have allowed this season are 5.5 fewer than the 64.5 total in this contest.

-- Thundering Herd games have an average total of 58.5 points this season, seven fewer than Saturday's over/under.
+- Thundering Herd games have an average total of 58.5 points this season, six fewer than Saturday's over/under.

 Marshall Stats and Trends

+- Marshall has three wins against the spread in seven games this season.

-- This season, the Thundering Herd are winless ATS when entering a game as a favorite of 21.5 points or more.
+- The Thundering Herd have yet to cover the spread this season when favored by 21.5 points or more.

-- Marshall's games this year have hit the over in 71.4% of its opportunities (five times in seven games with a set point total).
+- Marshall has hit the over in 71.4% of its opportunities this year (five times over seven games with a set point total).

+- The Thundering Herd put up 36.9 points per game, comparable to the 36.4 per contest the Panthers surrender.

 - When Marshall puts up more than 36.4 points, it is 2-2 against the spread and 3-1 overall.

-- Marshall is 0-3 against the spread and 1-2 overall when the team totals more than 488.9 yards.
+- In games that Marshall totals more than 488.9 yards, the team is 0-3 against the spread and 1-2 overall.

 - The Thundering Herd have turned the ball over 15 more times (19 total) than the Panthers have forced a turnover (4) this season.